kahlil/kahlillechelt.com/content/post/013-ts-to-js.md

 When I started [Grit](https://www.producthunt.com/upcoming/grit) I was excited to find out that the Electron team is shipping types with Electron which expose the Electron API in your tooling.
 Since I am a fan of TypeScript I set up my dev environment to write my code in TypeScript as well.

-After a few days of writing TS code to transpire it for my app I started to get annoyed with the fact that I am transpiling code.
+After a few days of writing TS code to transpile it for my app, I started to get annoyed with the fact that I am transpiling code.
 And here is the reason:

-In Electron you write code for very capable browser.
+In Electron you write code for a very capable browser.
 ES2015 is fully implemented minus ES Modules.
 That means the code I can write for the browser directly is already so close to ideal for me that it felt wrong to transpile from something else.
 So I converted my project back to JavaScript.

 After years of dealing with Babel and TypeScript, writing ES2015+ code directly for the browser feels very freeing.

 No source maps to decode, no types to manage.

 Losing the types would be a little annoying though.
-For me personally in a this one-man-project I enjoy the types especially because they enhance the tooling.
+For me personally, in this one-man-project, I enjoy the types especially because they enhance the tooling.

 Thankfully there is VSCode!